About My Medicare Matters

 State Health Insurance Assistance Programs (SHIPs) offer a version of these services, but most rely on a combination of volunteers and staff to assist consumers, and many are very under-resourced.
 NCOA Services plans to make the My Medicare Matters website and decision-support tools available for SHIPs to use, as well as explore other ways we might coordinate efforts with SHIPs.

-Why did NCOA Services choose to work with Aon Retiree Health Exchange?
+Why did NCOA Services choose to work with Aon Retiree Health Exchange™ and Via Benefits™?

 NCOA’s goal is to improve the health and economic security of 10 million older adults by 2020.
-NCOA has long believed that the best way to have a large social impact is to bring together nonprofits, businesses and government using models that create a “win” both for older adults and for the organizations themselves.
+NCOA has long believed that the best way to have a large social impact is to bring together nonprofits, businesses, and government using models that create a “win” both for older adults and for the organizations themselves.
 NCOA has been partnering successfully, and transparently, with for-profit organizations for years.
-The alliance between NCOA Services and Aon Retiree Health Exchange is another way for NCOA to help people with Medicare save money and get more out of health coverage by improving the Medicare marketplace.
-The alliance is also a way to raise revenues for NCOA by investing in NCOA’s charitable activities to help and advocate for disadvantaged and vulnerable seniors.
+The alliances between NCOA Services and both Aon Retiree Health Exchange and Via Benefits is another way for NCOA to help people with Medicare save money and get more out of health coverage by improving the Medicare marketplace.
+These alliances are also a way to raise revenues for NCOA by investing in NCOA’s charitable activities to help and advocate for disadvantaged and vulnerable seniors.

-NCOA Services and Aon Retiree Health Exchange have entered into a strategic alliance to make it much easier for people with Medicare to make informed and confident choices about their health coverage and make the most of that coverage.
-The service includes education and decision support provided by NCOA Services tools on MyMedicareMatters.org and, for those who choose it, personal, one-on-one assistance from Aon Benefits Advisors (who are also licensed insurance agents).
+NCOA Services has entered into a strategic alliance with both Aon Retiree Health Exchange and Via Benefits to make it much easier for people with Medicare to make informed and confident choices about their health coverage and make the most of that coverage.
+The service includes education and decision support provided by NCOA Services tools on MyMedicareMatters.org and, for those who choose it, personal, one-on-one assistance from Benefits Advisors (who are also licensed insurance agents).

 Why is this service important now?